Thomas A. Kelliher

 - Multidistrict and Class Action Litigation

-Tom also serves as the chief writer of appellate court briefs at Horwitz, Horwitz & Associates, Ltd. Like his colleagues at the law firm, Tom is known for being an extremely talented, passionate, aggressive and sharp trial attorney.
+Tom also serves as the chief writer of appellate court briefs at Horwitz, Horwitz & Associates, Ltd. Like his colleagues at the law firm, Tom is known for being an extremely talented, passionate, aggressive and sharp Chicago injury attorney.

 Born in Santa Monica, Calif., Tom graduated from high school in Arlington, Va., before attending the University of Virginia and The John Marshall Law School.
 He currently resides in Westchester and enjoys golf, barbecuing and spending time with family and friends.

 Before joining Horwitz, Horwitz & Associates, Tom was an assistant corporation counsel in the torts division of the law department of the city of Chicago.
 Earlier in his career, he litigated personal injury and product liability matters for a plaintiffs’ boutique firm in Chicago.
 Tom was a law clerk for Judge Robert D. Sundby of the Wisconsin Fourth District Court of Appeals in Madison between 1994 and 1996.
 Before he entered law school, Tom worked for the Niagara Mohawk Power Corporation in Syracuse, N.Y.